-You can contact Inland Revenue (IR) online, by phone or in person at the area offices in Kaikoura or Nelson (there is no office in Blenheim, but they can meet you at the Community Link office by appointment).
+You can contact Inland Revenue (IR) online, by phone or in person at the area offices in Kaikoura or Nelson.
+There is no office in Blenheim but they can arrange to meet you somewhere when you make an appointment.

 For a personal appointment, contact IR first by phone.
 Free interpreters are available for phone calls - when your call is answered, say "Language Line", and what language you require.